Case Studies: Meet Leo, The Great Pyrenees Mix with a Not-So-Great Fear

 Consult #1 (virtual)

 This occurred about 4 months after initial contact.
-Leo has had 2 normal range hematocrit readings and has decreased prednisone to a lower maintenance dose.
+Leo’s health was stable and his medication adjusted to a maintenance dose.

 Discussion